ShreJais/TextEncodersForSELD/README.md

    (a) Spectrograms of both channels (stereo-format audio data) -- information about the source event \
    (b) Inter-channel level difference (ILD) -- information about the DOA \
    (c) Intensity vectors along the y-axis ($\text{IV}_\text{y}$) -- information about the DOA \
-   (d) Spectrograms of direct and reverberant components -- information about the distance
+   (d) Spectrograms of direct and reverberant components -- information about the distance.

+> Audio spectrograms were computed using STFT with a $1024$-point Hann window and hop size of $480$ samples.
+At a sampling rate of $24$ kHz, this setup yields $250$ temporal frames for each $5$-second input clip.
+From these spectrograms, ILD is computed, while IVy is obtained from the FOA components ($W$ and $Y$).
+Direct and reverberant spectrograms are computed after separating the direct and reverberant components and applying STFT to both components.
+Finally, all features are projected onto $64$ mel-frequency bins.

-> To extract these features, we use the following steps:
+> To extract these features, follow the below steps:
 ```
 $ cd features
 $ python feature_extraction.py  # run it for extracting required features